Refunds of VAT, excise duties and other self-assessed taxes

 Example 9: On 12 May, a limited-liability company files its VAT return for March.
 The amount of the VAT is negative.
 However, the company has neglected to file its income tax return for the previous year.
 The return should have been filed by 31 March.
 The Tax Administration will not pay a refund to the company.
 Instead, the company’s negative VAT is used on the company’s upcoming taxes.
 After the company has filed the income tax return, the Tax Administration will pay the remainder of the negative VAT into the company’s bank account.
 However, this requires that the company has paid all its taxes and that there is nothing else to prevent the Tax Administration from refunding the amount.
 The enforcement agency may also impose a distraint on a refund if the taxpayer’s overdue taxes have been transferred to recovery by enforcement.

 If you quoted the reference number for self-assessed taxes when you sent a tax payment to the Tax Administration and the payment remains unused, you can submit a request for refund.
 However, if any of your other taxes have fallen due for payment, including any taxes covered by a payment arrangement, your unused payment will first be used for those.
-You can log in to MyTax to submit a request for refund: How to request a refund of your payment in MyTax.
+You can log in to MyTax to submit a request for refund: How to change selections relating to refunds of self-assessed taxes in MyTax.